Direct twisted Galois stratification: Direct image theorems

 \begin{corollary} In addition to assumptions of \ref{dirdirim-acfa}, let $(R,\varsigma)$ be the inversive closure of a transformal domain of finite $\varsigma$-type over a difference field or over $\Z$.
-Then we have the following. \begin{enumerate} \item There exists an (almost) direct Galois stratification $\cB$ on $Y$ such that
+Then we have the following. \begin{enumerate} \item There exist a finite $\varsigma$-localisation $R'$ of $R$ and an almost direct Galois stratification $\cB$ on $Y$ over $R'$ such that